Atelfo/Atelfo.github.io/biotech-questions.md

 Historically, it takes [upwards of 20 years](https://www.science.org/doi/10.1126/scitranslmed.aaq1787) for new drug target discoveries to lead to new medicines.
 Is that about as fast as we could do it?

 #### What are the approval kinetics for new drug modalities? <a name="question16"></a>
-[BioCentury](https://www.biocentury.com/article/644637) has a nice chart of how various types of new drugs have accrued FDA approvals over time.
+[BioCentury](https://www.biocentury.com/article/644637) has a neat chart of how various types of new drugs have accrued FDA approvals over time.

 <center><img src="https://atelfo.github.io/assets/modapproval.png" width="800"></center>